 There’s a lot of talk about SD-WAN and the benefits it can deliver.
-If you’re a multi-site business with growing bandwidth needs, SD-WAN enables you to manage bandwidth more efficiently across all your locations.
-By decoupling the networking hardware from its control mechanism—that’s the SD, or software-defined piece of the acronym—SD-WAN simplifies the management and operation of your WAN and enables you to dynamically share bandwidth across your connection points and centralize policy management and security.
+If you’re a multi-site business with growing bandwidth needs, lesson #1 in SD-WAN 101 is that SD-WAN enables you to manage bandwidth more efficiently across all your locations.
+By decoupling the networking hardware from its control mechanism—that’s the SD, or software-defined, piece of the acronym—SD-WAN simplifies the management and operation of your WAN and enables you to dynamically share bandwidth across your connection points and centralize policy management and security.

-In this architecture, as the name implies, you install the SD-WAN controller on premises to perform traffic shaping in real time.
+In this architecture, as the name implies, you install the SD-WAN controller on-premises to perform traffic shaping in real time.
 The controller is only connected to your company’s other sites, making it a highly secure option.
-And it gives you control, but you have to maintain the controller environment, including the storage, VM, etc. And if you want high availability for the controller, it can be complex to set up in an on-prem scenario.
+It gives you control, but you have to maintain the controller environment, including the storage, VM, etc. And if you want high availability for the controller, it can be complex to set up in an on-prem scenario.
 This might be an appropriate option if your company hosts all applications on-prem—no cloud deployments—and you have the IT resources to manage it.

 Cloud SD-WAN Controller